 - Erika's New Perfume's titular character is this, when she isn't insanely embarrassed.
 Also from what little we see of Sarah before she grows up she seemed to fit this as well.

-- Red from Pokemon Red And Blue is portrayed like this in There Will Be Brawl, showing him to truly care about the Pokémon and is one of the few truly Good characters in a Grey and Gray Morality setting, making his death all the more poignant, especially since it was indirectly the protagonist's fault.
+- Red from Pokémon Red and Blue is portrayed, showing him to truly care about the Pokémon and is one of the few truly Good characters in a Grey and Gray Morality setting, making his death all the more poignant, especially since it was indirectly the protagonist's fault.

-- Ness and Lucas had made a cameo in one episode playing and looking to fill this trope too.
+- Ness from EarthBound and Lucas from MOTHER 3 had made a cameo in one episode playing and looking to fill this trope too.
 They turn out to be the serial killers who killed and stuffed all the victims in the series.